 Here is the tricky part – our body routinely replaces/repairs its cells.
 Normal brain processes can easily handle “hot stove” pain signals.
 Each brain action uses resources and those resources are repaired and replaced.
 But chronic pain or chronic/severe illness can cause brain damage that is increasingly costly to repair.
 There are “ripples” as the brain’s other facilities (emotional, logical, autonomic, etc.) are engaged by the person attempting to deal with the onslaught.
 If there is pre-existing brain damage due to other problems, the brain’s immune system is more likely to resort to radical approaches that cause further “collateral damage.”
 Chronic body issues (like PN related pain) or chronic psychological conditions (like depression or PTSD) set the brain up for failure when exposed to a new challenge.

-Brain on Fire: Portions of an injured brain can become “inflamed” by its immune system in much the same way as the body.
+Brain on Fire: Portions of an injured brain can become “inflamed” by its immune system in much the same way as other parts of the body.
 The symptoms of this inflammation and its control mechanisms are much less well understood.
 But once these inflammatory processes are in place they can affect the body – think about how someone reacts to a migraine headache.

 Treat the body only?
 Once the brain is inflamed, removing the bodily problem and its associated flow of messages will lessen the workload on the brain but not necessarily deal with the ongoing battle in the brain.
 Messages will continue being sent to the body from the damaged portion of the brain.
 Other pre-existing problems in the brain will continue.
 Treating only the body problem may work, but our country’s experience with PTSD has taught us to be respectful of the need for psychological support.

 Treat the Brain only?
 Sometimes only psychological symptoms are seen.
 There is no apparent bodily problem.
-Refer to Figure 2 again; if the brain is trying to handle signals from an undiagnosed body problem (such as celiac or Lyme), treatments that focus only on the brain are likely to fail.
+Refer to Figure 2 again.
+If the brain is trying to handle signals from an undiagnosed body problem (such as celiac or Lyme), treatments that focus only on the brain are likely to fail.
 Dr. Kaplan showed us the statistics from the table below.
 Treatments such as sleep therapy, meditation, drugs, psychotherapy, and counseling can fail, even when combined with diet and exercise changes.
 Like the Dutch boy’s experience at the dike, pressure from an untreated body problem will constantly “spring a leak” around the best brain therapies.
 The implication: there can be a significant payoff to a complete medical history and diagnostic investigations when the patient shows only behavior issues and those issues relapse or do not yield to normal therapies.The body problems need to be discovered and dealt with to successfully handle brain issues.

 Section 2 of 3: Integrative Medicine concept – “Without the right question ….”